-- If the firm can offer a good bargain price for an utilitarian product, the current findings recommend to make the price salient early on.
+- If the firm can offer a good bargain price for a utilitarian product, the current findings recommend making the price salient early on.
 Increasing the weight that this information will have on the purchase decision.

 - For some products, it is just difficult to calculate their value, especially for non-experts.
-Price primacy will then influence the value we assign to the product, and the consumption experience.
-For example, a very good wine with a cheap price might receive less quality ratings simply because the low price imbues low value to it.
+Price primacy will then influence the value we assign to the product and the consumption experience.
+For example, a very good wine with a cheap price might receive lower quality ratings simply because the low price imbues low value to it.